emsesp/docs/Console.md

   * The default timeout for telnet is 10 minutes, if you want to change it use `set timeout <min>`, `0` disables timeout.
   * `show` or `F2` shows the data specific to the which context you're in.
 From the root it will show you all the EMS device information and any external Dallas temperature sensors.
   * `show commands` or `call` will list all the commands which can called with the `call` command.
 See [Commands](API).
   * `log` sets the logging level. `log off` disables logging.
-Use `log debug` for debugging commands and actions, `log all` includes the telgrams like `watch on`.
+Use `log debug` for debugging commands and actions, `log all` includes the telegrams like `watch on`.
 This will be reset next time the console is opened.
   * `watch` will output the incoming Rx telegrams directly to the console.
 You can also put on a watch on a specific EMS device ID or telegram ID or unknown (new) telegrams.
 Also choose to output as verbose text as raw data bytes.

 ## Examples